Samsung Galaxy S8: Should you upgrade?

 They're undoubtedly expensive

-The stunning design of the Galaxy S8 and Galaxy S8 Plus will almost certainly come at a hefty cost.
-While we don't know just yet how much the phones will be, you can bet they won't come cheap.
-Are you willing to spend $800 (or more) for a new phone?
-A monthly installment plan will make that pill easier to swallow, but just be prepared to pay.
+The stunning design of the Galaxy S8 and Galaxy S8 Plus will come at a hefty cost.
+The S8 will cost $750 or £689, while the larger model is priced at $850 or £779.
+Monthly installment plans, which will vary by carrier, will make that pill easier to swallow, but be prepared to pay.

 You might break it